Creating Plot Twists

 I want a twist that:

-- Syncs my Google Calendar events into Plot as activities
+- Syncs my Google Calendar events into Plot as threads

 - Creates tasks for upcoming meetings